 1. Their entire career is a record-keeping nightmare

 Artist(e)s want to create and that’s about it.
 They hardly feel inclined to concern themselves with booking records, taxes, revenue, or any other accounting and administrative tasks.
 Admittedly, they have managers, accountants, lawyers, and other professionals to handle most of this sort of paperwork and rudimentary.
-Still, even with all this ‘help,’ we have enough examples of artist(e)s running afoul of taxes and other legalities (like having to file bankruptcy) to know that something is still amiss.
+Still, even with all this ‘help,’ we have enough examples of artist(e)s running afoul of taxes or having to file bankruptcy to know that something is still amiss.

 The truth is, artist(e)s – whether they have the assistance of other professionals – need to have a handle on their own record-keeping to ensure their success.
 This is particularly true in a day and age of the digital footprint.
 Technology makes automating tasks and managing file stores much simpler.
 As such, even in cases where an artist(e) has the assistance of a professional machinery, technology-based tools can be used to monitor the business processes.
 Measures can be put in place to have professional partners (lawyers, accountants, managers etc.) store all information pertaining to the work and career of the artist(e) in a streamlined, easily accessible manner.